-Facial movements and expressions, such as squinting or smiling, lead to fine lines and wrinkles.
-As skin ages, it loses its flexibility and can no longer spring those grooves back in place, deeming them permanent.
+Squinting and smiling, repetitively, can lead to fine lines and wrinkles.
+As skin ages, it loses its flexibility and has a tougher time springing lines and wrinkles back into place, according to the Mayo Clinic.
 We’re not advising you to boycott smiling, but if you have a habit of constantly moving your facial muscles—think: furrowing your brow or raising your forehead muscles—try to lessen it when possible.

 7. DRINK WATER